nodev-it/demodocker/README.md

 # demodocker

+## Introduction
-A demo project for people who want to try docker in a simple way
+A demo project for people who want to try docker in a simple way.
+The objective is to have fun and try something simple that will hopefully make you smile when you are done.

+## Using Docker
+The docker file is included